 Sgt.
 Brian E. Dunlap

 Sgt.
-Dunlap was killed September 24, 2005 when a roadside bomb exploded while he was on patrol north of Baghdad.
+Dunlap was killed on September 24, 2005, when a roadside bomb exploded while he was on patrol north of Baghdad.

 Sergeant Larry Howard Morford

 Born April 28, 1948, Larry was the oldest of 4 children, he had 2 brothers and a sister.
 He graduated from La Sierra High School and attended American River College.
 Larry had always wanted to be a writer and was a natural performer who participated in the Camellia Ballet in his youth.